Open-Source-Forks/kdsm-encryptor/CRON_SETUP.md

 - `0 * * * *` - Every hour
 - `0 0 * * *` - Daily at midnight

-### 3. Deployment
+### 4. Deployment
 1. Push your code to GitHub
-2. Deploy to Vercel
-3. Add `CRON_SECRET` to Vercel Environment Variables:
-   - Go to your project settings → Environment Variables
-   - Add `CRON_SECRET` with your generated value
-   - Redeploy for changes to take effect
+2. GitHub Actions will automatically start running
+3. Verify in the **Actions** tab of your repository

-### 4. Verify Cron is Working
+### 5. Verify Cron is Working
-Check Vercel logs:
+Check GitHub Actions logs:
-1. Go to your Vercel project dashboard
+1. Go to your GitHub repository
-2. Navigate to "Logs" tab
+2. Click **Actions** tab
-3. Look for cron execution logs every 5 minutes
+3. Look for "Cleanup Expired Messages" workflow runs
+4. Each run shows execution logs and results

 Expected output:
 ```json